-Opening Times: As from Monday June 29th, the Cathedral will be open for private prayer and meditation on weekdays from 9.30 am until 12.30, and on weekends from 12 noon until 3.00 pm.
+Opening Times: As from Monday November 9th, the Cathedral will again be open for private prayer and meditation on weekdays from 8.30 am until 12 noon, and on weekends from 12 noon until 3.00 pm.
 Certain areas of the Cathedral will be roped off, to enable the staff to adhere to guidelines.

 Please note that the toilets in the Cathedral will not be accessible.